cesarsotovalero/cesarsotovalero.github.io/_posts/2017/2017-10-26-how-i-beat-the-ielts-academic-with-just-a-month-of-self-training.md

 # Speaking

 Speaking takes up to 15 minutes and consists of 3 parts.
-The first sub-part of the Speaking test is an interview, where the examiner asks you questions about yourself, your work, studies, parents, brothers/sisters, pets, etc.
+The first subpart of the Speaking test is an interview, where the examiner asks you questions about yourself, your work, studies, parents, brothers/sisters, pets, etc.
 This is an easy task to prepare for.
 In the second subpart of the Speaking Test, you receive a card with 3–4 questions.
 After one minute, during which you have to think about something to say, you should give a short speech for one to two minutes, which answers those questions.